harrycresswell/harry/site/content/page/now.md

 I'm in a very cold Hamburg right now where I’m focusing on the following things:

-- In Detail new client onboarding.
+- Writing the second part to my Sketch Libraries article.
+- Working on client onboarding and automation for In Detail.
-- Working on my 4th Typeface — TS Sans
+- Working on my 4th Typeface — TS Sans (which is taking a while!)
-- Launch a new blog for a food project
+- Launching a new website for a food project.

-Right now these are my priorities, I'm saying no to most other stuff...saying that, I'm still [open to opportunities](/contact/).
+Right now these are my priorities, I'm saying no to most other stuff...saying that, I'm still [open to opportunities](/design/).

 P.S. — We just launched a new look for [In Detail](https://indtl.com/).
 Go have a look if you haven’t already.

-**Last Updated:** March 4, 2018.
+**Last Updated:** March 14, 2018.
 (Page inspire by [Zen Habits](https://zenhabits.net/now/).)